LN-Zap/zap-iOS/README.md

 If any of that sounds cool to you, feel free to dive in!
 [Open an issue][issues] or submit a pull request.

-If you would like to help contribute to the project, please see the [Contributing Guide](CONTRIBUTING.md)
+If you would like to help contribute to the project, please see the [Contributing Guide](docs/CONTRIBUTING.md)

 ## License

 This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.
-See [LICENCE](LICENCE) for more information.
+See [LICENSE](LICENSE) for more information.

 [MIT](LICENSE) © Jack Mallers